-AHF Nigeria has a national commitment to scale up access to HIV services by providing free quality antiretroviral therapy, TB/HIV co-infection management, treatment of STIs/OIs and care and support to people living with HIV/AIDS.
-In February 2017, AHF Nigeria unveiled two newly constructed facilities in Agan and Daudu communities in Benue state, in addition to renovating existing facilities in Agasha, Gbajimba and constructing a new facility in General Hospital Isanlu in Kogi state.
-This is part of AHF Nigeria’s contribution to the country’s HIV/AIDS response and to promote quality service delivery.
+AHF Nigeria has a national commitment to scale up access to HIV services by providing completely free quality antiretroviral therapy, TB/HIV co-infection management, treatment of STIs/OIs and care and support to people living with HIV/AIDS.
+In this regard, AHF Nigeria provides quality patient-centered, completely free HIV care and treatment services mainly in remote locations across the states of operation.

 << Return to Countries List